Mayo county football team: Curse

 Since the 1990s, a sports curse story had circulated that Mayo would not win another All-Ireland until all members of the 1951 team had died.
 The supposed cause was that the 1951 champions, returning through Foxford in a coach or lorry, passed a funeral cortège without respectfully suspending their boisterous celebrations, and were cursed by either the priest, the bereaved spouse, or a Traveller.
 Folklorist Arlene Crampsie, who conducted interviews in Mayo for the 2008–2012 GAA Oral History Project, found that participants had no interest in the story and regarded it as "recently contrived nonsense" spread by the media in the wake of multiple recent near-misses.
 In a 2016 TG4 documentary, the two surviving 1951 players, Paddy Prendergast and Pádraig Carney dismissed the story.
 Carney died on 9 June 2019 — leaving Prendergast as the last surviving player from the 1951 team.
-Prendergast died on 26 September 2021.
+Prendergast died on 26 September 2021, 15 days after Mayo lost in the 2021 All-Ireland Final.
+The last overall member of the 1951 team — Mick Loftus, who was a sub and did not play on the day — died at the age of 93 on 22 April 2023.
+Mayo won the All-Ireland Senior Football Championship in 2026, their first appearance in the All-Ireland Final after all members of the 1951 team had died, ending a seventy-five year wait.